ericbets/awesome-wfh/README.md

 Due to the #COVID--19 outbreak, a bunch of companies and workers are about to have their first experience working from home.

-Now is a great time for companies outside the IT sector to find this out and embrace this change of culture.
+Now is a great time for companies outside the IT sector to embrace this culture change.
 Because working from home is great:

 * It saves companies costs.
 * It reduces liabilities.
 * It's better for the environment.
-* It gives people greater autonomy makes them happier.
-Turns out sitting in traffic for an two hours a day can be quite the drag!
+* It gives people greater autonomy and makes them happier.

+It turns out sitting in traffic for two hours a day can be quite a drag.
 Who knew!
 But the best kept secret?

 ### It makes people a hell of a lot more productive.